MicrosoftDocs/SupportArticles-docs/support/azure/virtual-machines/linux-fulldisk-boot-error.md

 - Permissions to create, detach, and attach disks in case swapping disks is required.

 > [!NOTE]
-> Not all requirements apply to every issue scenario below.
+> Not all requirements apply to every scenario below.

 ## Scenario 1: VM shuts down unexpectedly and fails to boot